Updated: December 2017

-Salicylates are a general term for several related compounds in plants.
-The most well-known compound is acetyl salicylic acid (ASA) - the active ingredient in aspirin.
+Salicylate is a general term for several related compounds in plants.
+The most well-known compound is acetylsalicylic acid (ASA) - the active ingredient in aspirin.
 ASA was originally isolated from willow bark.
-Food salicylates are mainly in the non-acetylated form, so are a little different than acetyl salicylic acid (ASA).
-They are considered phytonutrients (naturally occurring chemicals in plant foods with health benefits – particularly anti-inflammatory).
+Food salicylates are mainly in the non-acetylated form, so they are a little different than ASA.
+They are considered nutraceuticals (naturally occurring chemicals in plant foods with health benefits – particularly anti-inflammatory).

 Can low salicylate diets improve health?

-Dr. Feingold first popularized the concept of sensitivity to food salicylates in the 1960’s and 70’s.
-The Feingold diet (reduced salicylates, food colors, certain additives, etc.) was promoted to treat hyperactivity in children.
-In the 1980’s a research team at the Royal Prince Alford Hospital (RPAH) in Australia studied a diet that eliminated the above compounds, plus amines and glutamate.
-Both the Feingold and the RPAH diet are still being promoted, but are not widely accepted in the medical community.
+Dr. Feingold first popularized the concept of food salicylates sensitivity in the 1960s and 70s.
+The Feingold diet was promoted to treat hyperactivity in children (reduced salicylates, food colours, certain additives, etc.).
+In the 1980s, a research team at the Royal Prince Alford Hospital (RPAH) in Australia studied a diet that eliminated the above compounds, plus amines and glutamate.
+The Feingold and RPAH diets still have followers but are not widely accepted in the medical community.

-Research interest has shifted toward low salicylate diets for individuals that are sensitive to ASA (aspirin).
-A recent Canadian study, demonstrated improved nasal symptoms when subjects with aspirin exacerbated respiratory disease followed a low salicylate diet compared with their usual diet (they followed their usual diet or a low salicylate diet for six weeks and then switched).
+Research interest has shifted toward low salicylate diets for individuals that are sensitive to aspirin.
+A recent Canadian study demonstrated improved nasal symptoms when subjects with aspirin-exacerbated respiratory disease followed a low salicylate diet compared with their usual diet (they followed their usual diet or a low salicylate diet for six weeks and then switched).
 Their symptoms were evaluated by a physician before the study started and at the end of each diet.
 The physician did not know what diet the subjects were following (physician blinding).
 These results are exciting because it is the first scientific study evaluating a low salicylate diet (as the only restriction).
 Some internet websites have used this study as proof that a low salicylate diet is effective, but it is important to keep the following in mind: